ArchiveBox/ArchiveBox/.github/ISSUE_TEMPLATE/feature_request.md

 ---

- - [ ] I'm willing to contribute to development / fixing this issue
+ - [ ] I'm willing to contribute dev time / money to fix this issue
  - [ ] I like ArchiveBox so far / would recommend it to a friend